Arnold Shultz: Influence

 Though he was not recorded, his blues playing made a powerful influence.
-Bill Monroe, who was formative in the development of bluegrass music, has openly cited Shultz as an influence on his playing, and Shultz taught his guitar methods to Kennedy Jones, who disseminated the "thumb-style" methods further.
+Bill Monroe, who was formative in the development of bluegrass music, has openly cited Shultz as an influence on his playing.
+Bill recalled that “him and two other colored men come there to Rosine to play for the dance” and “they had a guitar, banjo, and fiddle.
+Arnold played the guitar.”
+"Bill was awestruck."

+Shultz taught his guitar methods to Kennedy Jones, who disseminated the "thumb-style" methods further.
 His methods were passed down further to Merle Travis and Ike Everly.

 Schultz died on April 14, 1931 of a heart problem, a mitral lesion, though legends have persisted that he died as a result of poisoning by a white musician who was jealous of him.
 Less colorful reports indicate that he suffered a stroke while boarding a bus.
 Arnold Schultz died in Butler County, Kentucky, near the small city of Morgantown.
 He is buried in the town's only African American cemetery at the end of Bell Street.

+Legacy

+The IBMA Foundation established the Arnold Shultz Fund in 2020 to support activities increasing the participation of people of color in bluegrass music.
+The Arnold Shultz Fund project grants are awarded every year in the spring.
+Members of the Arnold Shultz Fund Advisory Committee include co-chairs Richard Brown and Neil Rosenberg, with Erika Brady, Sav Sankaran, Trisha Tubbs, and Lily Werbin.

+Shultz was inducted into the International Bluegrass Music Hall of Fame in 2025.